Anita Krohn Traaseth

 Anita Krohn Traaseth (born 16 December 1971 in Sandefjord) is a Norwegian business executive and author.
 She was director of Innovation Norway from 2014 to 2018 and is currently chair of the board for a number of companies.
 She is a former managing director of Hewlett-Packard Norway.
 She lives in Oslo.

 Career

 Krohn Traaseth started her career as a trainee in IBM Norge in 1996.
 She joined the Norwegian division of Hewlett-Packard (HP) in 2009 and in 2012 she became the first female managing director running a local branch of Hewlett-Packard in Scandinavia.
-She was the former CEO of the commercializing company Simula Innovation, and was director of strategy in DNV Software between 2002–2005.
-She has been a board member of KLP and since 2013 elected President of HP EMEA (Europe, Middle East, Afrika) Women's Council.
+She was the former CEO of the commercializing company Simula Innovation, and was director of strategy in DNV Software between 2002 and 2005.
+She has been a board member of KLP and since 2013 elected President of HP EMEA (Europe, Middle East, Africa) Women's Council.